 Users want to be shown content that is relevant for them.
 You wouldn’t show a young lady walking into your store the newest collection of ties and it should be no different in your online shop.
 Clumsy ‘’Buy me’’ advertising is just as deterrent.
 Make your messages fit your users’ needs and don’t show the same old text to everyone.

 How about giving the visitors of your website a chance to interact with your brand?
 Customers are no longer charmed by one-sided marketing messages, so it can be very effective to have them react to your content and give you feedback.
 Nothing makes a user feel treated more individually than letting them know their opinion is valued.

 2. Have a Segmentation Strategy

 In order to differentiate between various types of users and enable a personalized communication, you should segment your audience and find out which group you want to address in particular.
-Thanks to tools like AB Tasty, you can precisely define the user segments that you want to target by using more than 100 criteria available such as: visitor behaviour, purchasing behaviour, traffic sources, geolocation, and device type.
+Thanks to tools like AB Tasty, you can precisely define the user segments that you want to target by using more than 100 criteria available such as visitor behavior, purchasing behavior, traffic sources, geolocation, and device type.

 Now you can effectively target these segments from a marketing perspective.

 If the content is irrelevant for the reader, it is simply bad content.
 Your latest summer collection is probably not relevant for those who visit your mobile site from Alaska – hands trembling from cold.
 Instead, why not recommend those multifunctional super gloves that you recently included in your product range?
 Determine the location of your site’s visitors and target the right audience with the right content.